OuiSURF/Surf_Maps/README.md

 ## Last update

-20th February 2024 - Last map added: surf_ruse - 826 Maps
+29th February 2024 - Last map added: surf_sidistic - 827 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.